 They wanted to tell April and Frank they couldn’t either because they couldn’t do it.

 It takes guts to step out of line and pursue your way of living.

-You can tell, deep down, they were possibly critical from their jealousy of wanting to take that leap but not as brave to do it.
+You can tell, deep down, they were possibly critical of their jealousy of wanting to take that leap but not as brave to do it.